Real Story: Jill

 asking important questions about her medical history.

 Jill is a real patient living with PBA.
-Image reflects patient’s health status at the time the image was captured.
+Image reflects patient with PBA at the time the image was captured.

 After a traumatic brain injury, I started experiencing uncontrollable crying and laughing episodes.
 As the years went by, and I was still displaying sudden, frequent, uncontrollable crying or laughing, I got to the point where I was definitely ready to throw in the towel on the whole “getting help” thing.
 But that’s when my psychiatric nurse practitioner reviewed my symptoms and asked me if I had ever suffered any serious head injuries.
 It turned out to be an important medical detail that I had not thought serious enough to disclose.

 Jill is a real patient living with PBA.
-Image reflects patient’s health status at the time the image was captured.
+Image reflects patient with PBA at the time the image was captured.

 She asked me if I ever had episodes of crying or laughing that happened at the “wrong” time, or seemed unrelated to the emotions I was feeling.
 I immediately remembered an incident when this bizarre symptom did serious damage to the most important relationship in my life—a time when I laughed at my son’s sadness.